 See too

-“Brother, out of sight, out of mind.
+"Brother, out of sight, out of mind.
 Today, even those who aren't fighting are talking about me, so for me, the most important thing is this: 10 million followers and a lot of people talking about me.
-So, it's indifferent to me, it makes no difference at all,” he said.
-Charles of the Bronx.
+So, it's indifferent to me, it makes no difference at all," said Charles do Bronx.

 Charles Oliveira dominated Max Holloway and won the BMF belt.

-Charles of the Bronx entered the UFC 326 He was considered a huge underdog by the bookmakers, but the scenario changed in the first few minutes of the fight.
+Charles Oliveira entered UFC 326 as a huge underdog according to the bookmakers, but the scenario changed in the first few minutes of the fight.
 Aware that striking was his opponent's strongest point, the Brazilian focused on grappling, securing takedowns, attempting submissions, and landing powerful elbows.

 Throughout the five rounds, Charles consistently dominated the Hawaiian and, at the end of the fight, had his arm raised after winning by unanimous decision of the judges.